sju-best-project/WordNetDomainsFilter/README.md

 # WordNetDomainsFilter

 This repository contains alignments as described in the paper "False Positives Reduction in Ontology Matching Based on Concepts' Domain Similarity" submitted to 23rd International Conference on Natural Language & Information Systems (nlDB-18).

-All alignments, which includes original alignments from the ISub string matching algorithm, the filtered alignments produced by our approach, and the manually created reference alignments can be downloaded from the compressed zip "Alignments.zip".
+The alignments are used for an experimental evaluation of the WordNet Domains filter approach in two datasets:
+1. Bibframe versus Schema.org
+2. DBPedia versus Sumo

+The Alignments.zip contains the following alignments:
+* The manually produced reference alignments
+* The original alignments produced by running the string matching algorithm ISub
+* The filtered alignments produced by our WordNet Domains filtering approach.